koda86/floa/man/floa_doc.md

 The parent script is 'main.R'.
 Here, all subscripts are loaded and called.

-In 'main.R' a couple of folder directories and function parameters have to be specified:
+To run 'main.R', a couple of folder directories and function parameters have to be specified:

 + **1. Working directories**
 Two different paths have to be specified:

-- dir.script: Path to directory in which R scripts are stored.
+- dir.script: Path to directory in which the R scripts are stored.
-- dir.data <- Path to directory in which the example data sets are stored.
+- dir.data  : Path to directory in which the data set is stored.

 + **2. Data set**
-Two different paths have to be specified:
+When using own data sets, the structure of the data set has to match the structure of the provided sample data sets.

+This structure consists of a long format data.frame with 6 columns:

+1. device (character, has to be named "ONE" and "TWO")
+2. subjectID (integer, 1 to number of subjects)
+3. strideID(integer, 1 to number strides, should be balanced between measurement systems)

 + **3. Function parameters:**